0xENDER/MySchoolProject/README.md

 > **(!):** _This feature may not be achievable within the given period of time to work on this project._

 - [ ] A fully optimised workload for desktops and mobile devices:
-  - [ ] Cross-platfrom support for all modern browsers
+  - [ ] Cross-platform support for all modern browsers
   - [ ] A caching system (with service workers)
   - [ ] Desktop layout
   - [ ] Mobile devices layout